 There are many small things that we can do to help fight the coronavirus pandemic.
 One of the simplest, least risky things that we can do is to share trusted information to our community.

-We identify groups that help underserved communities in healthcare and use social search to connect them with COVID-19 patients.
+We identify groups that help underserved communities in healthcare and use social search to connect them with vaccines.
 Our technology works by amplifying YOUR voice and guiding it towards those in your network who can benefit most.

 Will began his career working at the FDA Office of Orphan Drug Products.
 While there, he led an internal study to determine why drug candidates for rare disease patients were not approved.
 A surprisingly large proportion of these drugs were abandoned because of an inability to find patients.
 After the FDA, Will spent 7 years at Baxter Healthcare, eventually managing all US production of rare disease plasma products, leading a staff of 100 personnel and a budget of $20 million.
 After reading about the MIT initiative to find “needle-in-a-haystack” targets, he contacted the lab, left Baxter, built WeHealth to connect patients with advocacy groups and clinical research, solving the problem that he observed at the FDA.
 Will holds a BS in Biological Sciences from Stanford University and an MBS in Biotechnology from Keck Graduate Institute.

-Mahrad combines his background in digital entrepreneurship with a strong technical foundation in life sciences and management consulting to develop innovative digital advocacy campaigns for connecting under-served patient communities with resources and support.
-Mahrad’s breadth of experience enables him to provide a unique perspective in partnering with patients, physicians and policy-makers to streamline the health care continuum using digital solutions.
-Prior to Co-founding WeHealth, Mahrad worked as a management consultant for Eversana, where he partnered with life sciences companies to deliver strategic business solutions for bringing innovative bio-technologies and medicines to market.
-While there, he noticed pharma's clear inability to mobilize digital solutions for discovering and developing treatments, which further hindered market access, product launches and patient access to timely treatment.
-Through WeHealth, Mahrad hopes to combine the power of crowdsourcing and social advocacy to ensure patients receive equal access to regional resources and personalized treatment by building micro-communities for healing together!
-Mahrad earned his bachelor of science in biology from Loyola Marymount University in Los Angeles, Ca and his master of business and science in biotech management from Keck Graduate Institute in Claremont, Ca.
+Mahrad's passions are deeply rooted in connecting underserved patient communities with resources and support.
+His breadth of experience enables him to provide a unique perspective in partnering with patients, physicians and policymakers to streamline the healthcare continuum using digital solutions.
+Prior to Co-founding WeHealth, Mahrad worked as a management consultant for Eversana, where he partnered with life sciences companies to deliver strategic business solutions and enable broad access to innovative treatments.
+While there, he noticed pharma's clear inability to mobilize digital solutions for discovering and developing treatments, which further hindered product launches and patient access to timely treatment.
+Through WeHealth, Mahrad strives to empower underserved patients and support health equity initiatives by building patient-driven communities for healing together.
+Mahrad earned his BS in Biology from Loyola Marymount University in Los Angeles, Ca and his MBS in biotech management from Keck Graduate Institute in Claremont, Ca.

 Ayelet manages WeHealth product development, user interaction, and analytics.
 From Israel, she earned a PhD at the Weizmann Institute of Science and completed a post-doctoral fellowship at City Of Hope Gehr Leukemia Center.
 In her academic career, she combined research with her passion for education and technology by writing, preparing and teaching student labs and courses, and advancing and developing an E-learning platform providing accessibility to learning materials.
 She also completed the Postdoctoral Professional Masters program at the Keck Graduate Institute, where she learned the business tools necessary to translate research into the market.
 Her knowledge in disease mechanisms and familiarity with patients in human diseases research settings, gives her a wide and practical perspective for problem solving in human disease research.